oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

     },
 ```

-Every Remediation item of value type `object` with the 2 mandatory properties Category (`category`) and
+Every Remediation item of value type `object` with the two mandatory properties Category (`category`) and
 Details (`details`) specifies details on how to handle (and presumably, fix) a vulnerability.
 At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) MUST be present to state for which
 products or product groups this remediation is applicable.